runceel/ReactiveProperty/docs/docs/advanced/thread.md

 ReactiveProperty provides execution thread control feature.
-ReactiveProperty raise PropertyChanged event on UI thread automaticaly.
+ReactiveProperty raises `PropertyChanged` event on UI thread automatically.

 # Change the scheduler

-You can change this behavior using IScheduler.
+You can change this behavior using `IScheduler`.
-When the instance creation time, set IScheduler instance to raiseEventScheduler argument.
+When the instance is created, set `IScheduler` instance to `raiseEventScheduler` argument.

 ```csharp
 var rp = Observable.Interval(TimeSpan.FromSeconds(1))
     .ToReactiveProperty(raiseEventScheduler: ImmediateScheduler.Instance);
 ```

-ReactiveCollection and ReadOnlyReactiveCollection raise CollectionChanged event on UI thread same as ReactiveProperty.
+`ReactiveCollection` and `ReadOnlyReactiveCollection` raise `CollectionChanged` event on UI thread same as `ReactiveProperty`.
 This behavior can be changed using the scheduler constructor and factory method argument.

 ```csharp